great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 ----------------------------------------

-Expectation Suites are saved as JSON files, so you can create a new suite by writing a file directly.
-However the preferred way is to let CLI save you time and typos.
-Run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory:
+Expectation Suites are saved as JSON files, so you *could* create a new suite by writing a file directly.
+However the preferred way is to let the CLI save you time and typos.
+If you cannot use the CLI in your environment (e.g., in a Databricks cluster), you can create and edit an Expectation Suite in a notebook.
+Jump to this section for details: :ref:`Jupyter Notebook for Creating and Editing Expectation Suites`.

+To continue with the CLI, run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory:

 .. code-block:: bash